xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 such as NETCONF/YANG or a vendor-specific CLI using Network Element Drivers (NED).

-In the  Converged SDN Transport design, the NSO is used for Services Management, Service Provisioning, and Service Orchestration.
+In the  Converged SDN Transport design, NSO is used for Services Management, Service Provisioning, and Service Orchestration.
+Example or Core NSO Function Packs are used for end-to-end provisioning of CST services.

 **The NSO provides several options for service designing as shown in** **Figure 32**